 - 1. What forces and trends are missing in this white paper?
 What do you agree with?
 What seems off the mark? - 2.
-How can we operate better as a responsive, relevant, and thriving system of unique and dynamic institutions without significant new resources? - 3.
-How do we reduce the cost of delivery across the system to support the VSCS's long-term sustainability, ability to innovate, and for greater affordability for students? - 4.
+How can we transform our operations as a responsive, relevant, and thriving system of unique and dynamic institutions without significant new resources? - 3.
+How do we transform our operations to reduce the cost of delivery across the system to support the VSCS's long-term sustainability, ability to innovate, and for greater affordability for students? - 4.
 How will we align our physical infrastructure to ensure vibrant student living and learning experiences within limited resources? - 5.
-How can we offer programs and delivery models that support quicker degree and credential completion? - 6.
-How can we focus more on pathways into programs that align with Vermont's highwage, high-growth occupations? - 7.
-What new strategic alliances among our colleges would support expanded student access, opportunities and cost savings?
+How can we transform our approach to programs and delivery models that support quicker degree and credential completion? - 6.
+How can we prioritize our efforts to focus more on pathways into programs that align with Vermont's high-wage, high-growth occupations? - 7.
+What new strategic alliances among our colleges would support a transformation of student access, expanded opportunities, and financial sustainability? - 8.
+How do we operate as a more strategic partner with statewide entities and networks?